bookiza/bookiza.old.docs/_pages/blueoak.markdown

 ## Rules & Provision

-- Books published under this license must be available globally to _all_ readers on the web with no limitation or cost in perpetuity.
+- Books published under this license must be available globally to _all_ readers on the web with no limitations or cost in perpetuity.
 - No exceptions can be made to the aforementioned rule without explicit permission from the maintainers.
 - This license is not available for use by corporations or proto-nations and their citizens.